ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 your browser), you should accept the certificate either [on your computer](https://support.apple.com/kb/PH10968?locale=en_US) or in your browser.

+## Get encryption key and certificate

+You need an encryption key and a certificate on your website's server to provide HTTPS.

+Check if your web host permits you to submit your own key and certificate.
+If not, they are coercing you to purchase security through them, which you will have to do.

+If your web host allows you to submit your own key and certificate, you can create a private key and get a certificate from any certificate authority.

+If you don't mind paying $16 per year per hostname, [sslmate](https://sslmate.com/) is great.

+If you really don't want to pay, [startssl](https://startssl.com) offers free certificates.

+Starting November 2015, [Let's Encrypt](letsencrypt.com) will offer free certificates with a command line utility.

 ## Existing Guides

 [User handbook](https://make.wordpress.org/support/user-manual/web-publishing/https-for-wordpress/)

 [WP Beginner](http://www.wpbeginner.com/wp-tutorials/how-to-add-ssl-and-https-in-wordpress/)